An aspirin a day – for years – may keep colon cancer away

 In general, the risk of developing colorectal cancer varies with age, race, ethnicity and lifestyle.
 More than 90 percent of cases are diagnosed in people older than 50, according to the National Cancer Institute.

-An online risk calculator from the National Cancer Institute (available here: 1.usa.gov/1DlscTL) indicates that in the U.S., for an average white or black woman in her late fifties, the 10-year risk of developing colorectal cancer is between 1 and 1.4 percent, and her lifetime risk is between 5 and 5.4 percent.
+An online risk calculator from the Centers for Disease Control and Prevention (available here: 1.usa.gov/1DlscTL) indicates that in the U.S., for an average white or black woman in her late fifties, the 10-year risk of developing colorectal cancer is between 1 and 1.4 percent, and her lifetime risk is between 5 and 5.4 percent.
 For an average black or white male of the same age, the corresponding risks would be about 1.4 percent and 5.8 percent.

 In the new study from Denmark, taking low-dose aspirin continuously for at least five years appeared to reduce the risk of colorectal cancer by 27%, and using nonaspirin NSAIDs for at least five years appeared to reduce it by 30%.